Thebluedragon7/Thebluedragon7/README.md

 - 👋 Hi, I’m @Thebluedragon7
-- 👀 I’m interested in Android and Web Development
+- 👀 I’m interested in Mobile and Web Development